American International Group, or AIG, is a life insurance company that provides customizable policies to fit nearly every financial situation.

 AIG's term life insurance policies can be customized with riders, or policy add-ons, which extend your coverage in certain situations.
-The following riders are available for American General's term policies:
+The following riders are available for AIG's term policies:

-- Accidental Death Benefit: This rider acts like an accidental death insurance policy, providing up to $250,000 in additional coverage, or your term policy's face value if it's less than $250,000.
+- Accidental death benefit acts like an accidental death insurance policy, providing up to $250,000 in additional coverage, or your term policy's face value if it's less than $250,000.
 Accidental death coverage is less expensive than that from a term policy because your beneficiaries would only receive a payout if you die in an accident.
 Coverage expires when you turn 70 years old.

-- Child Rider: This acts like a child life insurance policy and can cover all of your children with a single rider.
+- Child rider acts like a child life insurance policy and can cover all of your children with a single rider.
 You can purchase between $500 and $25,000 of coverage on your children, which extends until your child turns 25 or you turn 65.

-- Terminal Illness Rider: AIG's terminal illness rider, sometimes called an accelerated death benefit rider, is the only rider included for free with the company’s term life insurance policies.
+- Terminal illness rider is the only rider included for free with the company's term life insurance policies.
 If you're diagnosed with a terminal illness and have less than two years to live, you can receive a portion of your death benefit while still alive.
 AIG's terminal illness rider does have a fee for accelerating the death benefit early, up to $500, and some terms change by state, so you should contact the company if you're interested in using this feature.

-- Waiver of Premium: This rider waives your premiums if you become totally disabled for at least six months, and premiums continue to be waived so long as the total disability persists.
+- Waiver of premium waives your premiums if you become totally disabled for at least six months, and premiums continue to be waived so long as the total disability persists.
 The only exception is if you become totally disabled after age 60, in which case the coverage extends for up to one year (or you turn 65).

 AIG's term life insurance rates aren't the absolute cheapest, but the rates are consistently better-than-average as compared to other national life insurance companies.
 In particular, nonsmokers face rates that are over 15% lower than those of competitors.

 AIG offers two indexed universal life insurance policies, the Value+ Protector and the Max Accumulator+.
-Both universal policies are similar in that they offer permanent coverage and a portion of your premiums fund the cash value of the policy.
+Both universal policies offer permanent coverage, and a portion of your premiums fund the cash value of the policy.
 This cash value can either be held in a fixed interest rate "subaccount" of your policy, which has a guaranteed interest rate of 2%, or invested in index accounts.
-The index accounts are similar to mutual funds, in that their performance is based upon the performance of an index, and AIG offers either three or four index account options, depending on the universal life insurance policy.
+The index accounts are similar to mutual funds, in that their performance is based on the performance of an index, and AIG offers either three or four index account options, depending on the universal life insurance policy.